griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 ## Building packages
     `guix build` ([manual](https://guix.gnu.org/manual/en/html_node/Invoking-guix-build.html))

+aside: guix build in deptch with source and grafts? what is that and changing compile flags and clang-toolchain and stuff

 Guix can build `python-chevron` for us. `guix build` will build a package and output the location of the resulting files.